 Employees receive an annual performance review.
 These evaluations are done in the same time frame as the review of annual incentive compensation.

-We conduct employee engagement surveys periodically to monitor our employees’ satisfaction in all aspects of their employment, including leadership, communication, diversity, environmental engagement, community involvement, and benefits offerings.
-Employee responsiveness to the engagement survey has been high and the results help inform us on matters that our employees view as key elements to a positive work experience.
-Based on the employee engagement survey conducted in 2021, with an overall response rate exceeding 85%, the company-wide results had strong favorable rates greater than 86% in Piedmont’s focus on environmental issues, strategic real estate issues and prioritizing the care of our tenants as well as providing an excellent employee benefit program.
+Periodically, we conduct employee engagement surveys to monitor our employees’ satisfaction of their employment, which includes leadership, communication, diversity, environmental, engagement, community involvement and benefits offerings.
+Employees responsiveness to the survey has been high and the results help inform us on matters that our employees view as key elements to a positive work experience.

 All individuals should be provided with equal opportunities and treated with dignity and respect.
 Piedmont intends to provide an environment that is pleasant; healthful; comfortable; and free from intimidation, hostilities, or other offenses that might interfere with work performance.
 Discriminatory conduct of any sort – verbal, physical, or visual—will not be tolerated, including discriminatory conduct that it is sexual or racial in nature or related to national origin, age, religion, citizenship status, disability, genetic predisposition, or any other characteristic protected by law.
 Piedmont applies this policy to all of its employees, suppliers, and vendors, regardless of their geographic location.
 Further, the use of child or forced labor, either by the Company, or indirectly by the Company’s vendors, is specifically prohibited.
 Click here to access the complete details of Piedmont’s Human Rights Policy.

 The Company intends to maintain a safe and secure workplace for all of its employees.
-During the year ended December 31, 2021, the Company had no reportable incidents per OSHA requirements.
+During the three years ended December 31, 2022, the Company had no reportable incidents per OSHA requirements regarding no work-related accidents or fatalities amongst its employee base.
 The Company does not tolerate fighting, threats or other acts of violence against employees, co-workers, job applicants, clients, or vendors.
 The Company’s Employee Handbook prohibits workplace harassment and harassment of our employees by third parties, such as contractors, suppliers, vendors, and clients in conjunction with their work.
-Further, the Company provides medical, dental, vision, disability, and life insurance for each of its employees and their families.
+Further, the Company provides medical (including mental health), dental, vision, disability, and life insurance for each of its employees and their families, as well as adoption support, parental leave, flexible work hours, and a work-from-home policy.

 The Piedmont Office Realty Trust, Inc. Vendor Code of Conduct (“the Vendor Code of Conduct”) describes Piedmont’s expectations of how its vendors conduct business.
 All vendors engaged in providing products and services to Piedmont are expected to embrace this commitment to integrity by complying with the Vendor Code of Conduct and communicating and enforcing the Vendor Code of Conduct provisions throughout their organization and across their supply chain, including to sub-vendors and subcontractors.